 Pirates among 13 schools from the Old North State competing in Greensboro

-Matthew Jabs is in his 13th year as part of the coaching staff and first as Associate Head Coach.
-As a coach, Jabs has been a part of two conference championship teams, coached multiple NCAA qualifiers, 20 ECU record holders as well as a number of all-conference performers.
-Athletes coached by Jabs have recorded 72 performances ranking in the ECU all-time top 10.
+Matthew Jabs is in his 14th year as part of the coaching staff and first as Associate Head Coach.
+As a coach, Jabs has been a part of two conference championship teams, coached multiple NCAA qualifiers, more than 20 ECU record holders as well as a number of all-conference performers.
+Athletes coached by Jabs have recorded nearly 80 performances ranking in the ECU all-time top 10.
 Along with his coaching accomplishments his efforts in recruiting have played an integral part in the teams continued success.

 Since joining the staff at ECU, Jabs has worked his way up the coaching ladder.
 Jabs began his coaching career as a volunteer assistant in 2000 and then served as a graduate assistant for the next two seasons, while pursuing a master's degree.
 After completing his postgraduate work, Jabs served as a part-time assistant coach during the 2003-04 season, while also working as an assistant coach with the Greenville Swim Club.
 Following his first season as a full-time assistant in 2005, Jabs was promoted to his current position as the Head Assistant Coach.